YourOnly-One/content/snoworld/en-ph/blog/posts/2021/20210410-sisyphus-the-myth-explained.md

 +++
-title = "(Updated) 《Sisyphus: The Myth》 Explained Logically" description = "Confused about the ending of 《Sisyphus: The Myth》?"	# For Schema.org; OpenGraph; Twitter Cards
+title = "(Updated) «Sisyphus: The Myth» Explained Logically" description = "Confused about the ending of «Sisyphus: The Myth»?"	# For Schema.org; OpenGraph; Twitter Cards

 publishdate = "2021-04-10T21:12:21+08:00"
 lastmod = "2022-05-03T13:07:19+08:00"                                     # manually adjust to local timezone